sscovil/premium-posts/readme.txt

 Tested up to: 3.5.1
 Stable tag: 2.1

-Mark posts as "Premium" and display a custom message or ad code for premium or standard posts.
+Mark posts as "Premium" and display a custom message or ad code.

 == Description ==